About Jaime and Dennis

 In 2006, while pregnant with their son, Dennis convinced Jaime that, while using her Genetics degree would be great, working together would be even better.
 She agreed and Viera Photographics was born (Alex came along 6 months later).

-They now spend their time living between Cascais, Portugal and Sonoma, CA and travel worldwide shooting weddings and having fun adventures.
+They now live in Sonoma, CA and travel worldwide shooting weddings and having fun adventures.

 Jaime and Dennis approach the wedding day different yet complementary, and throughout the years they’ve continued to rub off on each other; Dennis picking up more of Jaime’s subtle perceptiveness and Jaime picking up Dennis’ technical geekiness.
 They share a love of photojournalism and the diversity gained through their other photography work provides a compelling set of wedding images for their clients.
 They have shot over 400 weddings of every shape and size and continue to have passion for their work.
 While notoriety is not important to them, they are proud to have won many wedding photojournalism awards, been published in countless magazines and blogs, been hired for celebrity weddings, and have flown all over the world telling wedding stories.
 They approach each an every wedding uniquely and have an uncanny ability to make their clients relaxed and comfortable to allow them to capture a couple’s natural love for each other.